papagorgio23/VegasLines/README.md

 Vegas Lines
 ================

 OLD REPO -- SCRAPER NO LONGER WORKS.
-USE THE [bettoR](https://papagorgio23.github.io/bettoR/) PACKAGE
+USE THE [bettoR](https://papagorgio23.github.io/bettoR/) PACKAGE.
+Now the bettoR scraper function no longer works.

 This function is used to scrape the historical Vegas Lines for NFL and NBA games
 --------------------------------------------------------------------------------